ilifu/ilifu_user_docs/docs/tech_docs/software_environments.md

 Running this container using the `run` command will initialize a container session and open the Python package (from Anaconda3 in this case) contained within the container, allowing the user to run python commands interactively.
 However, as soon as the Python command line is exited the container session is closed.

-A number of the containers that are supported by Ilifu do not include runscripts and therefore cannot be used using the `run` command.
+A number of the containers that are supported by ilifu do not include runscripts and therefore cannot be used using the `run` command.

 ### Available containers